Kevin Hern: Political positions

-Syria

-In 2023, Hern was among 47 Republicans to vote in favor of H.Con.Res.
-21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+During his political career Hern has positioned himself as close to Donald Trump and emphasized his own business experience.

 Welfare

 Hern has called current welfare spending "tragic".
 He is a strong supporter of work requirements for welfare programs and credits his support of the Temporary Assistance for Needy Families program to its work requirement.

+Healthcare

+Hern opposes extending tax credits for the Affordable Care Act.

+Election laws

+Hern opposes ranked-choice primary voting.